• Skip to content

 1. You know the basics of the FV Player usage.
 You can check it here: FV Player Start-up Guide

-2. You have working Amazon S3 + Cloudfront setup according to the Serving Private Videos via CloudFront guide (Note: please be aware of the fact that every step regarding download protection or privacy, needs to be skipped)
+2. You have a working Amazon S3 + Cloudfront setup according to the Serving Private Videos via CloudFront guide (Note: please be aware of the fact that every step regarding download protection or privacy needs to be skipped)

-We assume that you have an S3 bucket in place to which you already uploaded your video in an MP4 format.
+We assume that you have already uploaded the video files to your S3 source bucket.
 Always use the highest quality version of your video, otherwise the video encoding process might degrade the quality too much.

-5. You will get to a screen which outlines the whole process on the left hand side, and lets you edit all the properties on the right hand side.
-Make sure you are in the "Input 1" section and click the "Browse" button.
+6. You will get to a screen which outlines the whole process on the left side, and lets you edit all the properties on the right side.
+Make sure you are in the “Input 1” tab and click the “Browse” button.

 Where to find the browse button.Input section of Creating a job